OECD Home › Education › Publications & Documents

 Publications & Documents

 Higher level vocational education and training (VET) programmes are facing rapid change and intensifying challenges.
-What type of training is needed to meet the needs of changing economies?
-How should the programmes be funded?
-How should they be linked to academic and university programmes?
-How can employers and unions be engaged?
+This report on Egypt examines what type of training is needed to meet the needs of a changing economy, how programmes should be funded, how theyshould be linked to academic and university programmes and how employers and unions can be engaged.
 The country reports in this series look at these and other questions.
-They form part of Skills

 This report compares the performance of the French innnovation systems with that of other countries and presents the conclusions of interviews with 30 key actors in the French research and innovation system.
 During the past ten years, this system has undergone profound changes, and the report highlights the governments plan to dynamise and reform the system.

 The Teaching and Learning International Survey (TALIS) asks teachers and principals who they are, where they teach and how they feel about their work.
 The results on lower secondary schools were published in TALIS 2013 Results: An International Perspective on Teaching and Learning.
 A few countries chose to also conduct the survey in primary and/or upper secondary education.
 This report presents the results of these options

 Vocational education and training (VET) programmes are facing rapid change and intensifying challenges.
 How can employers and unions be engaged?
 How can workbased learning be used?
 How can teachers and trainers be effectively prepared?
 How should postsecondary programmes be structured?
 This country report on Kazakhstan looks at these and other questions.

 Can PISA results predict the quality of a country’s labour force one decade later?
 To find out, we compared some of the results from the PISA 2000 and PISA 2003 tests with results from the 2012 Survey of Adult Skills (a product of the OECD Programme for the International Assessment of Adult Competencies, or PIAAC).

 Countries where 15-year-old students perform at high standards internationally tend to be the same countries where these young adults tend to perform well at the age of 26 to 28.